What to drink with Lamb

 What to drink with lamb

 The most traditional Easter lunch of all, is of course the leg of lamb, preferably new season, cooked simply with potatoes and vegetables tossed in a little butter or olive oil.
 Passover too is a time when lamb features on the celebratory table and in 2024, despite the pressure on prices and move towards more meat-free eating, there was a 6% increase in volume sales of lamb in retail with no signs of this abating in 2025.
-According to research carried out by the AHBD, Kantar, 52 w/e 1 December 2024.
+(AHBD, Kantar, 52 w/e 1 December 2024.)

-The wine options are for matching with a meal like this, which is neither heavy on the spice, nor the cream, is a sommelier's dream, as the list is long.
+The wine pairing options for a meal like this, which is neither heavy on the spice, nor the cream, is a sommelier's dream as there are so many good options.
 As always, it's important to match the general body and weight of the wine with the food.
-Lamb is a relatively rich meat and it needs a wine that can combat that richness without overpowering the flavours of the meat.
+Lamb is a relatively rich meat and it needs a wine that can combat that richness without overpowering the delicate flavours of the meat.
 I would always recommend a red wine with lamb, but if you really don't do red, then a good, full bodied rosé or a richer white would also work well.

 Why do we eat lamb at this time of year?